3 Reasons Why the Church Should Still Preach Purity

 While I know that some have wrongfully placed the onus completely on women, we do bear some of the responsibility here.

-By choosing to dress and behave in a modest way, I choose to be an example to my sisters in Christ of how to love, honor, and respect the body by modest dress and behavior.
+By choosing to dress and behave in a modest way, we choose to be an example to my sisters in Christ of how to love, honor, and respect the body by modest dress and behavior.

 1. Your purity and modesty doesn’t prove how “Christian” you are.